Inside No.17 Dickens Yard

 Lou Davies, Architect and Designer, Box 9, says: “The bar in Ealing builds on our story of creating aspirational social spaces that feel like homes.
 The glass box steered us towards designing an urban, European loft apartment.
 Generous lounge seating, big bleached oak sharing tables, huge lamps and softer textiles all work together to create the feeling of a home.”

 Dickens Yard is one of London’s newest destination, comprising 700 new homes and new public spaces, with a range of lifestyle brands now open including Triyoga, Charlotte’s W5 and Benham & Reeves.

-Darwin & Wallace six other independent neighbourhood bars in quintessential London villages are No 11 Pimlico Road, No 32 The Old Town, No 1a Duke Street, No 197 Chiswick Fire Station, No 29 Power Station West and 601 Queen’s Rd.
+Darwin & Wallace has six other independent neighbourhood bars in quintessential London villages: No 11 Pimlico Road, No 32 The Old Town, No 1a Duke Street, No 197 Chiswick Fire Station, No 29 Power Station West and 601 Queen’s Rd.

 Darwin & Wallace is funded by the Imbiba Leisure EIS Fund whose current portfolio include Camm and Hooper, Wright & Bell, Casper & Cole (Temper) and Albion & East.

 The Imbiba Leisure EIS Fund has an industry-leading track record developing a diverse portfolio of bar/restaurants and events-based businesses located in central London.